 Many female writers have adopted male nom de plumes, or otherwise gender-ambiguous pseudonyms, for a number of reasons: to publish without prejudice in male-dominated circles; to experiment with the freedom of anonymity; or to encourage male readership.
-Below we have profiled 12 female authors, from Louisa May Alcott to J.K.
-Rowling, who have written under male pseudonyms and discussed their pertinent reasons for doing so.
+Below we have profiled 12 women authors, from Louisa May Alcott to J.K.
+Rowling, who have written under male pseudonyms, and discussed their pertinent reasons for doing so.

 The Brontë Sisters

 Today considered among the greatest novelists of our time, literary sisters Charlotte, Emily and Anne Brontë – like many of their female contemporaries – first published their works under the male pseudonyms of Currer, Ellis and Acton Bell.
 Given reactions to their writings – including Emily’s Wuthering Heights being described as ‘brutal’ and ‘wicked – their adoption of male aliases isn’t surprising.
 Charlotte Brontë herself stated that “we did not like to declare ourselves women, because – without at that time suspecting that our mode of writing and thinking was not what is called ‘feminine’ – we had a vague impression that authoresses are liable to be looked on with prejudice.”